telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 * `c` listening threaftestd for the IPv6 server (if `-ipv4` is used then these threads are not created)
 * `n` threads corresponding to the workers in the notification thread pool.

-Apart from avoiding the thread exahustion problem, there is a tradeoff between using thread pools and not.
+Apart from avoiding the thread exhaustion problem, there is a trade-off between using thread pools and not.
 On the one side, using thread pools is beneficial as it saves thread creation/destruction time.
 On the other hand, setting thread pools is a way of "capping" throughput.
 If the thread workers are busy all the time, at the end the queue saturates and you will end up losing incoming request or ongoing